oracle-livelabs/oml/oml-restapi-services/omls-auth-account/omls-auth-account.md

      ```

    In the syntax above, `oml-cloud-service-location-url` is the Autonomous Database URL and points to the region where the Autonomous Database instance resides.
 The URL also contains the database name and tenancy ID.

+   This completes the task of authenticating your OML user account with your Autonomous Database instance to use OML Services.

 ## Task 2: Get the `oml-cloud-service-location-url` to Obtain Your REST Authentication Token